Add Self-hosted Site Widget Extensions with Custom Elements

 • Define whether your widget is added automatically to the site and on which page.
 You can add your widget to the site’s homepage or to one of your app’s pages.

-• Define whether your widget is set as essential, meaning that it is crucial to your app’s functionality.
+• If you're adding your widget to one of your app's pages, define whether your widget is set as essential, meaning that it is crucial to your app’s functionality.
 If set as essential, deleting the widget will also delete the entire app.

 7. Configure your widget’s action bar in the editor: